liuasdeu/CST/README.md

     </code>
   </pre>
 </div>
-Fairseq can be downloaded from here.[Click here](https://drive.google.com/drive/folders/1of0Jdh0z3uALvSTtBUq6Ub5ulEnS5xkI?usp=drive_link)
+Fairseq can be downloaded from here.(https://drive.google.com/drive/folders/1of0Jdh0z3uALvSTtBUq6Ub5ulEnS5xkI?usp=drive_link)

 ### 2. Dataset Download
 Navigate to the train/template2melody directory and download the lmd_full MIDI dataset into this folder: